Classical Limit of Yukawa theory from quantum state perspective: Relativistic corrections to the Yukawa potential

 where $V'_0(r)\equiv\frac{d}{dr}V_0(r)$. $V_0(r)=-\frac{\hbar cg_1g_2}{4\pi} \frac{e^{-\frac{m_0c^2}{\hbar c}r}}{r}$ is the traditional Yukawa potential describing interaction between nucleons\cite{Yukawa:1935xg}, while the other terms that depend on momentum are the relativistic corrections to the Yukawa potential.

 The massless limit $m_0\rightarrow0$ reduces the traditional Yukawa potential to the Coulomb potential.
 However, in the massless limit, equation \eqref{V} does not converge to C. Darwin's result for electrodynamics, as shown in equation \eqref{qedcor}.
 This indicates that the relativistic corrections to the interaction through a scalar field is different from the relativistic corrections to the interaction through a vector field.
 It also implies that a simple extrapolation of non-relativistic potentials may not yield the correct relativistic corrections.
 Our results, given by equations \eqref{Lyukawa}, \eqref{Hyukawa}, and \eqref{V}, are consistent with results obtained using various other methods \cite{Breit1937, Havas1969, Foldy1961, Woodcock1972, Kennedy1972}.
-This demonstrates the reliability of our classicalization process and the obtained results for the Yukawa theory.
+This demonstrates the reliability of our approach and results in addressing the classical limit of the Yukawa theory.